MShbana/city-weather/README.md

 ## Overview

-A service that authenticates users and displays the temprature of the requeested city
+A service that authenticates users and displays the temperature of the requested city.

 ---

+## Project Structure

+1. **api App:** Responsible for creating API endpoints for user list, registeration, login, etc.

+2. **accounts App:** Responsible for the acutal implementaion of the usre's login, registeration and logout.

+3. **weather App:** Responsible for the homepage containing the form to query cities and the page showing the temperature and weather description of that city.

+4. **city_weather App:** Responsible for general configurations of the app.

+---

 ## Configuration and Installation

 1. Create an account in **https://openweathermap.org/**.
 An email will be sent with your **API KEY**.
-2. Inside a shell (it will be available only for the current shell session) or inside **~/.bashrc** (for all shell sessions), store the variable **API KEY** that you have received in your email -> `export API_KEY='<RECEIVED_API_KEY>'`
+2. Inside a shell (it will be available only for the current shell session) or inside **~/.bashrc** (for all shell sessions), store the variable **API KEY** that you have received in your email: `export API_KEY='<RECEIVED_API_KEY>'`
-3. Clone the project -> `git clone https://github.com/MShbana/city-weather.git city_weather`
+3. Clone the project: `git clone https://github.com/MShbana/city-weather.git city_weather`
-4. Change directory into the cloned project -> `cd city_weather`
+4. Change directory into the cloned project: `cd city_weather`
-5. Create a virtual environment in the project's parent directory -> `python3 -m venv ../env`
+5. Create a virtual environment in the project's parent directory: `python3 -m venv ../env`
 6. Activate the vritual environment `source ../env/bin/activate`
-7. Install the required software -> `pip install -r requirements.txt`
+7. Install the required software: `pip install -r requirements.txt`
-8. Generate the SQL commands for the database changes -> `python manage.py makemigrations`
+8. Generate the SQL commands for the database changes: `python manage.py makemigrations`
-9. Execute those SQL commands -> `python manage.py migrate`
+9. Execute the generated SQL commands: `python manage.py migrate`
-10. Run the server on port 8000 -> `python manage.py runserver`
+10. Run the server on port 8000: `python manage.py runserver`
 11. Access the web application on **http://localhost:8000**

 ---

-## How to Use
+## How to Use (API Endpoints)

-### APIS

-#### Return all registered users (Available for Admins only)
+### Return all registered users (Available for Admins only)

 - GET request to `/api/users/`.
 - Sample Response: